dnanexus/dxWDL/doc/TopoSort.md

     Array[Int] xs

     scatter (x in xs) {
-        call T as b { input: x = x, y = a.res }
+        call T as B { input: x = x, y = A.res }
     }

-    call T as a { input: x = 1, y = 2 }
+    call T as A { input: x = 1, y = 2 }
 }
 ```

-Here, `b` depends on `a.res`  However the scatter only depends on `xs`.
-Therefore without the scatter collapsing there is no way at the top level that the sorting procedure knows to place `a` before the scatter.
+Here, `B` depends on `A.res`  However the scatter only depends on `xs`.
+Therefore without the scatter collapsing there is no way at the top level that the sorting procedure knows to place `A` before the scatter.

 Psuedocode for the procedure: